krakend/krakend-documentation/backends/detailed-errors.md

 The philosophy behind this is that **clients have to be decoupled** from their underlying services, as an API Gateway should do.
 The opposite is a reverse proxy or a simple router.

 ## Strategies to return headers and errors
-Yet, you can **override** the default policy of returning backend error details with different **strategies**.
+We do not recommend you to change the default behavior to have a secure and decoupled gateway.
+Yet, KrakenD provides flexibility so you can **override** the default policy of returning backend error details with different **strategies**.

+These are the different strategies you can set:

-- **Default strategy: Graceful degradation of the response** (when using a non-`no-op`): Supports multiple backends (aggregation).
-HTTP status codes returned to the client are essentially 200 or 500, regardless of the backend(s) status codes.
+- **Default strategy - Graceful degradation of the response** (when using something different than`no-op`): Supports multiple backends ([aggregation](/docs/endpoints/response-manipulation/)).
+HTTP status codes returned to the client are essentially `200` or `500`, regardless of the backend(s) status codes.
 The body is built, merged, and manipulated from the working backends.
+The status codes of backend errors are logged in the console.
 - **Headers and errors entirely handled by the backend** (default strategy for `no-op`): Shows the HTTP status codes, headers, and body as returned by the backend (**maximum one**).
-You cannot manipulate data (except with plugins).
+You cannot manipulate data (except with plugins or Lua).
 This option is mostly a reverse proxy, and its usage is discouraged.
-Use [`no-op` encoding](/docs/endpoints/no-op/).
+Use [`no-op` encoding](/docs/endpoints/no-op/) when you want this.
 - **Return the HTTP status code of a single backend**.
 Sets an empty body when there are errors (obfuscation), but preserves the HTTP status codes of the backend.
-Use `return_error_code` (see below)
+Use the `return_error_code` flag in the backend ([see below](/docs/backends/detailed-errors/#return-the-http-status-code-of-a-single-backend)).
 - **Return the HTTP status code and error body of a single backend**.
 No obfuscation at all.
 Forwards the error body and the status code of a single backend.
 Use `return_error_code` and `return_error_msg` together (the latter is [declared as a `router` option](/docs/service-settings/router-options/#return_error_msg) in the service level).
 The Content-Type from the backend is lost.
 - **Return backend errors in a new key**.
 Supports multiple backends.
-Like the graceful degradation option, but it add a new error key in the body when the backend fails -—ideal for debugging multiple backends.
+Like the graceful degradation option, but it adds a new error key in the body when the backend fails -—ideal for debugging multiple backends.
 Use `return_error_details` (see below).
 - **Show the error interpretation by the gateway but not the actual error body**.
 Semi-obfuscation.
 The client sees an interpretation of the gateway like *invalid status code*, or *context deadline exceeded* but does not see the actual error delivered by the backend.
 The status code is always 200 or 500.
 Use `return_error_msg` (at the [router level](/docs/service-settings/router-options/#return_error_msg)).
 The flag is also compatible with `no-op`.

 The different combinations are exemplified below.